 Stenzelberg and Weilberg

 You can also hike to the abandonned quarry on Mount Stenzelberg.
 Here, the Cistercians broke the stones for their abbey church.

-Another hiking trail on the other side of Heisterbacher Straße / country road L268 leads to Mount Weilberg with the natural monument, an open quarry where you can see the rock material of the Siebengebirge.
+Another hiking trail on the other side of Heisterbacher Straße / L268 leads to Mount Weilberg with the natural monument.
+This is another abandonned quarry where you can see the rock material of the Siebengebirge.
 You can walk along the hiking trail or ride on the bus line 521 until the next stop called “Verschönerungsweg”.
 The nearest parking lot is “Im Mantel”.